The Imperial Jungle Adventure to Machu Picchu

 What Is Included?

-You will meet your trekking guide and group in our office for an orientation before your trek.
-At this time, we will provide you with the duffle bags which will be carried by our horses.
+You’ll meet your trekking guide and group in our office for an orientation before your trek.
+There, we’ll provide you with the duffle bags, which our team will carry.
 The meeting will be at 5:00 pm the evening before the trip begins.

-English speaking, professionally educated, and official tour guide.
+English and spanish speaking, professionally educated, and official tour guide.
 Your guide will explain the culture and surroundings along the entire route, including leading your group in ancient ceremonies!
 He or she will keep you safe, sound, and comfortable on your trek so that you can enjoy your time worry-free!

-Bike with front suspension, gloves and helmet
+Bike with front suspension, gloves, and helmet.

-Security Transport during the biking activity
+Security Transport during the Biking Activity

 All Salkantay Trekking guides have received specialized training in first aid.
 We hold mandatory training sessions with our guides every February.
-Your guide will always carry a first aid kit to face basic emergencies (altitude sickness, cuts, scrapes, etc.) as well as oxygen.
+Your guide will always carry a first aid kit to face basic emergencies (altitude sickness, travelers' diarrhea, cuts, scrapes, etc.) as well as oxygen.
 If necessary, we’ll evacuate you from the path as quickly as possible and ensure that you arrive at a clinic for treatment.

 Lodge in Santa Maria

-Personal Accommodation in Private Campsites
+Accommodation in Private Campsites

-Hostel in Aguas Calientes
+Comfortable Hostel in Aguas Calientes

 The last night of this trek is spent in a hostel in Aguas Calientes with a double or triple room, private bathroom, hot shower, wifi, breakfast, and luggage storage while you visit Machu Picchu.

-Meals: 4 Breakfasts, 3 Lunches, 3 Dinners
+4 Breakfasts, 3 Lunches, and 3 Dinners

-Snacks on the trail
+Snacks on the trail daily

 One cloth snack bag per person

-Day 1: You will be picked up from your hotel in the morning and will travel by private transportation to Cruzpata, the starting point of the biking.
+- Day 1: You will be picked up from your hotel in the morning and will travel by private transportation to Cruzpata, the starting point of the biking.

-Day 1: Private transport to Santa María
+- Day 1: Private transport to Santa Maria.

-Day 2: Private transport to Santa Teresa and Lucmabamba
+- Day 2: Private transport to Santa Teresa and Lucmabamba.

-Day 4: Private transport from Ollantaytambo train station to your hotel in Cusco.
+- Day 4: Private transport from Ollantaytambo train station to your hotel in Cusco.

-Entrance ticket to Cocalmayo Hot Spring.
+Entrance Ticket for Cocalmayo Hot Springs